WSWUP/pymetric/docs/EXAMPLE_DATA.md

 After cloning the repository, the first step is to create a project folder if it doesn't exists.
 This can be done from the command line (using the following command) or in the file explorer.
 ```
-D:\pymetric>mkdir harney
+D:\pymetric>mkdir example
 ```

 ## Script Parameters

 Most of the setup/prep scripts listed below will need to have command line arguments passed to them.
-For the most part, the arguments are standaradized between scripts, but the user is strongly encouraged to look at the possible arguments by first passing the help "-h" argument to the script.
+For the most part, the arguments are standardized between scripts, but the user is strongly encouraged to look at the possible arguments by first passing the help "-h" argument to the script.
 For example, adding an "-h" or "--help" argument to the script call:
 ```
 D:\pymetric>python tools\download\download_ned.py -h